nutanix/terraform-provider-nutanix/README.md

 Features :
 ----------

-- **Create**: This create the new vm.
+- **Create**: This creates the new vm.
 This takes the nested configuration of vm from main.tf and send the POST request on prism v3 api for creating vm.
 If the http response status something else than 200 - 208 then it gives error.
 Otherwise it keeps polling till the vm gets created by taking the status state from GET Api call response.
 If the vm is POWERED_ON and there is atleast one network adapter than it keep polling till the vm gets assigned an ip.
 Then it sets the ip_address with the ip and id of the resource with the vm's uuid.
 - **Update**:  This is called to update the properties of the existing vm.
-For updating the memory and cpu we have to first update power_state to POWER_OFF and then update the memory.
+For updating the memory and cpu we have to first update power_state to OFF and then update the memory.
 With this updates ip_address of the vm also get recomputed.
-- **Destroy**: This called to delete the vm.
+- **Destroy**: This is called to delete the vm.
 It takes the uuid from the id of the resource and then call DELETE on that uuid.

 Environment variable **HTTP_LOG** can be set to define the path of file from which HTTP request logs can be accessed.